AyushCodez/The-elite-ra-project/README.md

 - pygame
 - simpleaudio

-Run `python3 -m pip install -r src/requirements.txt` to install dependencies.
+Run `python3 -m pip install -r src/requirements.txt` from the main repository folder to install dependencies.

 ## How to run the game

-You can run the game by running the command `python3 src/run_game.py`
+You can run the game by running the command `python3 src/run_game.py` from the main repository folder

 Remember, you need to use Python Interpreter version 3.7.x or above!
+Install python from [Python.org](https://python.org)

 ## What there is to see in the game